notnullgames/pakemon-nim/README.md

 This uses the awesome automated [Raylib-Forever](https://github.com/Guevara-chan/Raylib-Forever)! bindings for nim.

-It's meant to load early on pakemon hardware, and list the other things you can run (roms, pakemoin minigames, etc).
+It's meant to load early on pakemon hardware, and list the other things you can run (roms, pakemon minigames, etc).

 ```sh